kimgoetzke/randolf/README.md

 - Runs as a standalone application
 - Only includes a handful of essential window management features
 - Provides hotkeys to facilitate a clean desktop without forcing automatic tiling
-- Serves as a fun, little personal learning project
+- Served as a fun, little personal learning project

-If you are looking for something more sophisticated and feature-rich, I strongly recommend checking out [Komorebi](https://github.com/LGUG2Z/komorebi/).
+If you are looking for a feature-rich window manager, I strongly recommend checking out [Komorebi](https://github.com/LGUG2Z/komorebi/).

 ## How to develop